nbosc/RDTExtractorWeb/README.md

 `source activate RDTExtractorWeb`

-You will need to put the data files we will provide in the API/static/data/ folder.
+You will need to put the data files we will provide in the (root folder)/API/static/data/ folder.

 ## Run
-In the root folder execute:
+At the root folder execute:

 `python manage.py runserver`